 Trying to decide if your applications are performing well, or if you have the right set of applications?
 Many times, this is an exercise in opinion and anecdote, conducted via face-to-face interviews with your users.
-Opinion is important—but what if you could back that opinion with comprehensive data and make your strategic decisions about applications more objective?
+Opinion is important.
+But what if you could back that opinion with comprehensive data to make your strategic decisions about applications more objective?

-An Application Portfolio Assessment gives you this insight.
+Performing a thorough Application Assessment gives you this insight.

 Using the application scores as a spur to deeper investigation, follow-up interviews with teams can be conducted.
 The difference is, you are going in with specific questions about information the tool has provided.
 This reduces the time required to get to that deeper dive.